getnacelle/nacelle-js/packages/sanity-plugin-nacelle-input/README.md

 ## Backwards compatibility

-A backwards compatible custom input called `nacelleData` is also inlcuded.
-This input stores only the `handle` of a particular product or collection.
+For projects that were using [@nacelle/sanity-plugin-pim-linker](https://www.npmjs.com/package/@nacelle/sanity-plugin-pim-linker) for product/collection references, we provide a backward-compatible custom input called `nacelleData`.
+This input stores only the `handle` of a particular product or collection rather than a structured `nacelleReference` object.

 ### Use in Schema Documents